pytorch/serve/kubernetes/kserve/examples/gpt_fast/README.md

 #### Build custom KServe image

-The Dockerfile takes the nightly TorchServe kserve image and installs PyTorch nightlies on top of that.
+The Dockerfile takes the nightly TorchServe KServe image and installs PyTorch nightlies on top of that.

 If your username for dockerhub is `abc`, use the following command
 ```